 Do I Need a License to Operate a Backhoe?

 No, in order to operate a backhoe, you do not need to have a license or a certification.
 However, you must be OSHA qualified.
 Getting OSHA qualified comes with experience, training, and an understanding of the OSHA guidelines and how they pertain to backhoe operation.
 Your employer is responsible for ensuring that you meet OSHA qualification standards.

 How can Total Equipment Training help me become a backhoe operator?

-Total Equipment Training we have experienced trainers that come to your site and train you on your equipment so it is site specific.
+Total Equipment Training has experienced trainers that come to your site and train you on your equipment.
 Our trainers have over 10 years of in the field experience and are committed to making sure that your employees are thoroughly trained in both the operation and safety aspects of operating a backhoe.
-To learn more about our backhoe training click here.
+Learn more about our backhoe training.